 Brush your teeth every morning and night

 It’s quite shameful that the majority of children in hospitals are there for dental reasons.
 Too many kids are having teeth extracted because they’ve become filled with cavities.
 The number of child fillings is on the rise as well – it’s a serious problem!
 Kids aren’t looking after their oral health, and this stems from not brushing their teeth every day.
 Force your children to brush their teeth in the morning, preferably 15-30 minutes after eating breakfast.
 Then, most importantly, make them brush in the evening right before bed.
 The evening brush is essential to ensure that any sugar or food particles are removed after a long day of eating.
 This keeps their mouths healthy, avoiding a host of oral health problems that can turn into general health problems.
+Be sure to also get your teeth troubles sorted at Boynton and go for regular check-ups.

 Start teaching these rules to your children if you want them to remain healthier.
 Obviously, you’re in charge of other aspects of their health – like making sure they eat good foods and cut down on sugar.
 Still, these rules are ones that they can learn from a young age and stick to throughout life.